 There are few things better than our rich and vegetarian Oyster Mushroom Pasta.
 This is the perfect combination of pasta and a creamy mushroom sauce that is packed with flavors.
 A perfect weeknight dinner for your family!

 If you love oyster mushrooms, then definitely go check out our fried oyster mushrooms and roasted oyster mushrooms.
 These are two delicious ways you can make some tasty snacks.
-You can also try our sauteed oyster mushrooms and oyster mushroom noodle soup.
+You can also try our grilled oyster mushrooms and oyster mushroom noodle soup.
 Both make tasty vegetarian dishes.

 Why We Like This Recipe

-It is a very flexible recipe.
+It is a very flexible pasta recipe.
 Although our number one choice would be oyster mushrooms for this pasta sauce, we love it with other mushrooms too.
 So you can make it with any type of mushroom you like.
 It is the same for the type of pasta.
 Although we use pappardelle in this recipe, it is not a must.
 Use whichever pasta you have on hand.

 The creamy pasta sauce is the BEST!
 The flavor combination of fried oyster mushrooms, garlic, cream and parsley in the sauce is amazing.
 It is so good that you will want to dig into this sauce before combining it with the cooked pasta.